benjamincrozat/content/posts/php-is-dead-2023.md

 ## Introduction

-We are now in a new era of computing thanks to artificial intelligence and still, the rise of PHP cannot be stopped.
+We are now in a new era of computing thanks to artificial intelligence and still, the rise of [PHP](https://www.php.net) cannot be stopped.

 Stable ecosystems without constant drama and forks each time there's a disagreement are needed now more than ever to build the next generation of successful products.

-Let's review the numbers from September 2023 together and see is PHP is dead or not.
+Let me review the numbers from September 2023 together and see if PHP is dead or not.

 ## PHP is dead.
 Or is it?